fabriceb/gcalcron/README.md

 This has to be done only once, the OAuth login token is then stored in your settings file, by default .gcalcron2 in your HOME directory

-'''Be aware that this OAuth login token gives read and write access to all your Google calendars!
-Please keep it in a safe place and do not use this program on a machine on which you are not the only root user!'''
+*Be aware that this OAuth login token gives read and write access to all your Google calendars!
+Please keep it in a safe place and do not use this program on a machine on which you are not the only root user!*

 Add "python gcalcron2.py" to your cron.
 Choose the frequency that suits your needs, it will only impact the delay between a change in Google Calendar and it being taken into account on your system.